younaskhano/Auto-File-Organizer/README.md

-# CodeAlpha-Files-Organizer
+## Auto File Organizer
-The Automatic Files Organizer is a Python script that sorts your Downloads folder into subfolders by file extension, creating a tidy and navigable structure.
+The Auto File Organize is a Python script that sorts your Downloads folder into subfolders by file extension, creating a tidy and navigable structure.
 It's customizable, saves time, and enhances workflow by automating file organization##.

 #### This Python script helps you organize your Downloads folder by automatically sorting files into subfolders based on their extensions.